This ‘how to make bedtime transitions easier’ post is in partnership with Simplay3. As always, all opinions are my own.

 Comfortable Bed For Each Child:

-We’ve always made sure that every child has their own bed.
+We’ve always made sure that every child has his or her own bed.
 While that hasn’t stopped some co-sleeping from time to time, it’s good for everyone to know they have a place of their own if they choose.
-Lucy, our youngest, is turning five soon.
-So just recently she has upgraded from a toddler bed to her brand new Simplay3 Imagination Castle twin headboard/bed.
+At 3 or 4 years old, your child is definitely old enough to sleep in her own bed.

 RochelS